History and Change

 “Pattern and fire bodies are both energy, but the fire body is the deepest.”

-“It’s the only part of us that survives when we die.”
+“It’s the only part of us that survives death.”

-“There’s a second type of transformation that a master uses to transform herself.”
+“There’s a second type of transformation a master could use to transform herself.”

-“The new pattern binds to the fire body, and drives the old pattern body into a hidden place in the fire body, called the heart center.”
+“The new pattern binds to the fire body, and drives the old pattern body into the heart center, a hidden place in the fire body.”

 “The new pattern takes over, and the master uses it to build a new physical body.